chey97/chey97/README.md

 ### Hi there 👋

 I consider myself an Adaptable, Innovative, and Dependable individual I also consider myself to be an inclusive individual and a team person who can work in different professional and intercultural.
 I am currently an undergraduate at the University of Kelaniya, Sri Lanka in the field of Computer Science.
-Meanwhile, I am a volunteer at many social platforms and from that, I gained a huge experience in leadership skills and social work.
-Also, I was involved in many research projects
+That sums up pretty much about me.
+Reach out if you want to create something cool together!

 <!--
 **chey97/chey97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.